 Including lactose-free soft serve and gluten-free cones.
 This was a great surprise when we found it.

 The ice cream was out of this world.
 Plus, you can take your treat on the river walk and chill at a nearby bench or covered table.
-My daughter has been talking about it all summer.
+According to my daughter, this is Minnesota’s best lactose free ice-cream and a place she hasn’t let me forget.

 Unique Dining at Red Barn Farm Pizza